MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * Result (boolean) - Returns `true` if there are no errors related to this command.

+### CaptureSpeech

+Starts capturing speech in a new audio recording.
+Misty's chest LED blinks blue when she is recording audio or listening for the key phrase.

+Misty waits to start recording until she detects speech.
+She then records until she detects the end of the utterance.
+By default, Misty records an utterance up to 7.5 seconds in length.
+You can adjust the maximum duration of a speech recording by using the `MaxSpeechLength` parameter.

+Misty triggers a [`VoiceRecord`](../../../misty-ii/robot/sensor-data/#voicerecord) event when she captures a speech recording.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
+Feel free to use this command, but recognize that it may behave unpredictably at this time.
+{{box op="end"}}

+Endpoint: POST <robot-ip-address>/api/audio/speech/capture

+Parameters

+* RequireKeyPhrase (bool) - Optional.
+If `true`, Misty waits to start recording speech until she recognizes the key phrase.
+If `false`, Misty immediately starts recording speech.
+Defaults to `true`.
+* OverwriteExisting (bool) - Optional.
+If `true`, the captured speech recording overwrites any existing recording saved under the default speech capture filename. (**Note:** Misty saves speech recordings she captures with this command under one of two default filenames: `capture_HeyMisty.wav` when `RequireKeyPhrase` is true, or `capture_Dialogue.wav` when `RequireKeyPhrase` is `false`.)
+If `OverwriteExisting` is `false`, Misty saves the speech recording under a unique, timestamped filename: `capture_{HeyMisty or Dialogue}_{Day}-{Month}-{Year}-{Hour}-{Minute}.wav` Defaults to `true`. **Note:** If you program Misty to save each unique speech recording, you should occasionally delete unused recordings to prevent them from filling the memory on her 820 processor.
+* MaxSpeechLength (int) - Optional.
+The maximum duration (in milliseconds) of the speech recording.
+If the length of an utterance exceeds this duration, Misty stops recording after the duration has elapsed, and the system triggers a `VoiceRecord` event with a message that Misty did not detect the end of the recorded speech.
+Range: `500` to `20000`.
+Defaults to `7500` (7.5 seconds).
+* SilenceTimeout (int) - Optional.
+The maximum duration (in milliseconds) of silence that can precede speech before the speech capture mechanism times out.
+If Misty does not detect speech before the `SilenceTimeout` duration elapses, she stops listening for speech and triggers a `VoiceRecord` event with a message that she did not detect the beginning of speech.
+Range: `500` to `10000`.
+Defaults to `5000` (5 seconds).

+Return Values

+* Result (bool) - Returns `true` if no issues related to this command.

 ### GetKnownFaces

 Obtains a list of the names of faces on which Misty has been successfully trained.